Taste of Fear: Production

 Advertisement from 1961 for Scream of Fear and co-feature, The Trunk.

 Jimmy Sangster stated that he originally wrote the film for Sidney Box who assigned him to produce it.
 The film was going to be part of a group of films from Sydney Box Associates for Rank called See No Evil.
 According to Sangster, Box "had a heart attack" and stopped working temporarily, leading his projects to be taken over by his brother-in-law Peter Rogers, who was busy working on the Carry On series.
 Sangster then bought the film back from Peter Rogers and sold it to Michael Carreras on the condition that Sangster would be allowed to produce it.
 It became the first of five Hammer thrillers Sangster would make, including Maniac, Paranoiac, Nightmare and Hysteria.

 Filming began at Elstree on 24 October 1960, and wrapped on December 7, 1960.
 Parts of the film were shot on location in France as well.
 It was the first film Sangster ever produced.
 The film was released in April, 1961 in the UK during Easter week.
 It became a top grosser for Columbia Pictures, and even the poster design won an award for originality.
 Sangster traveled personally to the US on March 15, 1961 to deliver the print to Columbia's New York office, where Michael Carreras joined him the following day.

 It was the first of three films that Holt directed for Hammer and the second of three films Ronald Lewis starred in for the studio.

 Release

-Taste of Fear was distributed in the UK on 19 April 1961, and US on 22 August 1961, but retitled Scream of Fear for the US The film was a success in both countries and very popular in Europe, becoming one of Hammer's most profitable productions and leading to a cycle of similar psychological thrillers.
+Taste of Fear was distributed in the UK on 19 April 1961, and the US on 22 August 1961, but retitled Scream of Fear for the US The film was a success in both countries and very popular in Europe, becoming one of Hammer's most profitable productions and leading to a cycle of similar psychological thrillers.

 In March 2013, Sony announced plans for a remake directed by Juan Antonio Bayona, whose previous credits include the acclaimed 2007 Spanish horror film, The Orphanage.